 Government, regulators, drivers, operators, industry bodies, and members of the public have provided detailed and constructive submissions.
 Now we are shifting from identifying issues to developing solutions.

-This section provides a summary of outcomes of the first phase of consultation.
+This section provides a summary of consultation outcomes of the issues paper phase.
 The purpose is to:

 We have released seven issues papers.
 Consultation on the issues papers has now closed.

 The NTC has also received bite sized feedback through website surveys.

 We invite you to continue having your say on the HVNL Review.

 We have identified key themes in the submissions we have received:

 Have questions or want to learn more about the HVNL review, contact us below: